-Dressing like a champion has many layers, and shoes’ complexity is a big part of that.
+Dressing the best way possible has many layers, and shoes’ complexity is a big part of that.

 Taking the guessing work out of dress shoes will help to make the correct pairings.
 All of your suits will have a natural look, an alternate combination, and an experimental one.